 - 13 and 21 are highly complex.

-Whenever you are deciding on a story point, keep the below factors in mind:
+Whenever you are deciding on a story point, keep the following factors in mind:

-- Dependency of the story with other application / module,
+- The dependency of the story with other applications/modules.

 If you are not aware of a particular story, don’t size it.